daviddev16/daviddev16/README.md

 # Hello world 👋

-Beginning my journey to become a *Software* and *Network* Engineer.

-## Informations about me
-👩‍💻 Currently working on Alterdata Software
-*(not related to software development)*

-🧠 I'm learning about networking architecture and software engineering as a full-stack developer.
+Ny name is David Duarte Pinheiro, i am learning about networking architecture and software engineering as a full-stack developer.

 ## 🛠 Skills